arvika08/7-Segment-in-Spartan7-FPGA-implementation/README.md

-# Seven-Segment Display Driver using Verilog HDL
+# EXP- 2A Seven-Segment Display Driver using Verilog HDL

 ## Aim
 To design and simulate a Verilog HDL seven-segment display driver that converts a 4-bit binary input into the corresponding digits 0–9.